Practical example: Elastic Export

 1. Why does the item not appear in the elastic export?

 This practical example deals with the question why items are not included in the elastic export.
 Often, this is caused by faulty settings.
 This practical example provides an overview of the settings that you should check in order to detect error sources quickly.

 Practical example for marketplace and price comparison plugins

 This practical example only refers to export formats for marketplaces and price comparisons and not to formats for the FormatDesigner.

 Are the plugins up-to-date?

 First, you should check whether the export format-plugin (i.e. the plugin for the price comparison or the market) and the Elastic Export plugin are up-to-date.
 In addition, check whether the plugins are activated in the plugin set that is linked to the standard client.

-How to install or update plugins is described on the Plugins and plugin sets page of the manual.
+How to install or update plugins is described in the Plugins chapter.

 Is the item linked to a valid sales price?